akka/akka/akka-docs/scala/routing.rst

 Akka-core includes some building blocks to build more complex message flow handlers, they are listed and explained below:

-Dispatcher
+Router
 ----------

-A Dispatcher is an actor that routes incoming messages to outbound actors.
+A Router is an actor that routes incoming messages to outbound actors.

-To use it you can either create a Dispatcher through the ``dispatcherActor()`` factory method
+To use it you can either create a Router through the ``routerActor()`` factory method

 .. code-block:: scala